 Which is the most popular momentum indicator?

-Although momentum indicators are widely used in all markets, there are certain indicators that are more popular than others.
+Although momentum indicators are widely used in all markets, certain indicators are more popular than others.
 The following chart shows the relative interest of the most popular momentum indicators:

 Based on Google Trends, the MACD is the most popular momentum indicator, followed by the RSI, the MOM, and the Stochastic Oscillator.
 The remaining indicators covered in this article had popularity well below the Stochastic Oscillator.